Customise Consent Preferences

 We can discuss with our clients the circumstances that may have led to their material being seized.
 We will give our clients an opportunity to discuss any anxiety they may feel.
 Many want to discuss worst case scenarios and we can advise on the different offences of possessing, distributing and producing indecent images.
 We can also explain the different categories of offences as well as current sentencing guidelines.

 We understand that for many clients who have recently been arrested or have devices seized they may be extremely apprehensive about discussing their case with a solicitor that they have never met.
 We understand how anxious you may feel and that investigations impact upon the wider family and not just the individual under suspicion.
-We are frequently contracted in the first instance by third parties on behalf of a loved one including by parents in relation to their children, a partner, another family member or close family friends.
+We are frequently contracted in the first instance by concerned family members on behalf of a loved one including by parents in relation to their children, a partner, another family member or close family friends who are looking to instruct a criminal defence firm.

 We are happy to discuss how instructing Olliers can assist with third parties and to be instructed by third parties (subject to a client confirming they are content for this to happen).
 In cases where a client would prefer communication to be via a third party we are happy to facilitate this subject to receiving authority from a client to do so.